Boron and Testosterone – A Scientific Review of Effects & Benefits

 Your estrogen levels also have an impact on your ability to increase muscle mass and lose excess body fat.

-This had a significant positive impact on the levels of serum estradiol (an oestrogen).
+A dose of 10mg had a significant positive impact on the levels of serum estradiol (an oestrogen).

 The study concluded:

-“after one week (in samples taken at 8.00am only), the mean plasma free testosterone increased and the mean plasma estradiol decreased significantly”.
+“…after one week (in samples taken at 8.00am only), the mean plasma free testosterone increased and the mean plasma estradiol decreased significantly”.